NIRP: Coming to the US?

 The EUR and SEK weakened once NIRP was priced in ahead of its implementation, and also weakened after.

 But if the Fed wants to weaken the dollar it will need to contend with the extra Treasury issuance.
-Because of the holes in incomes and balance sheets brought about by the coronavirus downturn, the US federal government has had to spend a lot of money to compensate, eventually likely north of $5 trillion.
+Because of the holes in incomes and balance sheets brought about by the downturn in 2020, the US federal government has had to spend a lot of money to compensate, eventually likely north of $5 trillion.

 They don’t have that money.
 The government is not a rich entity or a bottomless pit of wealth.
 Money itself is intrinsically worthless.
 Income is a function of productivity, which is where wealth comes from.
 Money is simply a means of exchange and can be a wealth storehold, such that people don’t literally have to go around exchanging services for services, goods for goods, or services for goods.
 Money is simply an intermediary that simplifies a transactional exchange.